I work freelance, taking advantage of early retirement from work in a local government setting.

 - working with trees and landscapes – from conservation and development of wildlife habitats to researching and creating sustainable food, drink and treen production in woodland, orchards, parks with the fruits and materials that trees provide;

-- mentoring people who put their hearts and souls into work with people and supporting their resilience;
+- mentoring people who put their hearts and souls into work with people and supporting their resilience and self-advocacy skills;

-- telling and collecting stories – in performance, print, radio-broadcast, artwork and digital media;
+- telling and collecting stories – in performance, educational settings, print, radio-broadcast, artwork and digital media;

 - developing play, oracy and creative work with children and their families;